ByAUJay

 Why this role matters more in 2025 than it did in 2021

-- SWIFT’s ISO 20022 coexistence ends November 22, 2025; contingency conversion from MT to MX will be chargeable.
-If your tokenized flows must interoperate with banks, you need ISO 20022 alignment this year. (swift.com)
+- SWIFT's ISO 20022 coexistence wraps up on November 22, 2025, and any contingency conversion from MT to MX will come with a fee.
+If your tokenized flows need to work seamlessly with banks, you'll want to align with ISO 20022 this year.
+Dive deeper into it here.

-A senior consultant sits at the intersection of these moving parts—architecture, compliance, security, vendor and open‑source stacks, and change management.
+A senior consultant is right at the crossroads of all these different elements--architecture, compliance, security, vendor and open-source stacks, plus change management.

 What an enterprise blockchain consultant actually does